What is it?

 What do we do?

-Our paediatric physiotherapists will assess your child and develop a treatment plan to suit them and your family.
-Treatment plans focus on making small changes to your everyday routine, so it’s easy to implement, becoming second nature, rather than a set of strict set of exercises.
+Your child’s physiotherapist will assess your child and develop a treatment plan to suit your child and your family.
+Treatment plans focus on making small changes to your everyday routine, so it’s easy to implement, becoming second nature, rather than a strict set of exercises.

 - use a range of physical activities to assess your child’s ability.
 This varies depending on the issue but can involve palpation (touching the painful area to check for things like swelling and inflammation), range of motion in joints, muscle testing, neurological screening and spinal assessments